PubInv/patient-inflating-valve/README.md

 # Motivation
-In an immediate response to the global ventilator shortage percipitated by the COVID-19 crisis, thousands of engineers and medical professionals organized independently to design and globally distribute low-cost "pandemic ventilators" [2].
+In an immediate response to the global ventilator shortage precipitated by the COVID-19 crisis, thousands of engineers and medical professionals organized independently to design and globally distribute low-cost "pandemic ventilators" [2].
 While few such devices have successfully been deployed in hospitals and medical environments, the mobilization and momentum of the "maker" community around this problem helped prove and promote the cause of distributed, open-source efforts to address critically emergent global challenges.

-Modularity is a key element of this approach: groups endeavouring to solve problems like the 2020 ventilator shortage can focus on producing supply-chain resilitent stand-alone modules rather than the complete ventilator, reducing the engineering burden on each group.
+Modularity is a key element of this approach: groups endeavouring to solve problems like the 2020 ventilator shortage can focus on producing supply-chain resilient stand-alone modules rather than the complete ventilator, reducing the engineering burden on each group.
 By working in communication with other teams, groups of teams can produce all the functional modules of a ventilator or other compound medical device, seek approval and manufacturing support and reduce the time it takes to get devices into clinicians' hands.
 Most importantly, clinicians can then be more able to replace damaged or difficult-to-obtain modules of compound devices with approved modular substitutes, enhancing rapid